ansible/ansible/docs/docsite/rst/network/getting_started/network_roles.rst

 Convert the playbook into a role
 ---------------------------------

 Now that we've seen a simple playbook in action, let's convert this into a reusable role.
-The Ansible Galaxy command line tool has the ability to create the standard framework for a role from scratch using the ``ansible-galaxy init`` command.
-While not a requirement this can make it really easy to quickly start creating a role.
+You can create the directory structure manually, or you can use ``ansible-galaxy init`` to create the standard framework for a role.

 .. code-block:: bash